 I was born and raised in Miami, Florida where my parents immigrated after leaving Cuba.
 Having lived in various cities across the country and abroad, I am currently based back in my hometown where I live with my husband and our two children.

-Throughout the years, I’ve continued to explore mood but as it reveals itself in the context of nostalgia.
-When I moved back to Miami, having lived away for over a decade, I found the nostalgia I was always referring to in my work to be one generation removed from the nostalgia of the Cuba my parents and that community left behind; a sort of mirage really, upon which the community in which I was raised was built.
-As a Cuban-American, I have been brought up with a blend of American values and Cuban tradition, trapped somewhere between two worlds – adhering to American values while trying to preserve that which has been past down from our parents – the tradition, the longing.
+The work featured on this blog depicts the span of my career as a painter.
+Much of this work refers to the nostalgia of the Cuba my parents left behind; a sort of mirage really, upon which the community in which I was raised was built.
+As a Cuban-American, I have been brought up with a blend of American values and Cuban tradition, trapped somewhere between two worlds – adhering to American values while trying to preserve that which has been past down from our parents – the tradition, the nostalgia, and the longing.
 As a result, there is, at times, a feeling of being from two worlds, never really fitting into one or the other.
-Though my work has evolved throughout the years, the figures in my work still refer to this feeling of isolation and displacement, which is perhaps often felt by first generation immigrants.
+The figures in my work often refer to this feeling of isolation and displacement, which is perhaps often felt by first generation immigrants.